 3. Click OK to proceed.

-Your instrument will appear under Instruments in the Navigator view.
+4. Your instrument will appear under Instruments in the Navigator view.
 Simulated instruments will have a prefix "sim" in the front of their name.

-4. The instrument properties will be displayed on the right, under four tabs.
+The instrument properties will be displayed on the right, under four tabs.

-- The Configuration tab displays status, clock, sampling mode and speed, power options, and deployment estimates based on these parameters - The Information tab includes general details, such as the instrument model, generation, serial number, firmware version, power source, battery status, and the channels - The Calibration tab allows access to the current calibrations for each channel in the instrument - The Parameters tab outlines default values used by the sensor when performing computations and derivations - 5.
+- The Configuration tab displays sampling mode and speed, serial connection details, and external power options - The Information tab includes general details, such as the instrument model, generation, serial number, firmware version, power source, and the channels - The Calibration tab allows access to the current calibrations for each channel in the instrument - The Parameters tab outlines default values used by the sensor when performing computations and derivations - 5.
 Familiarise yourself with the instrument by changing configuration options and comparing deployment estimates.
 Select the desired configuration using the dropdown options or entering the values manually in the fields provided.
-For simulated instruments, the Plot window will remain empty unless you click the Fetch button ... - 6.
+The data plot will appear at the bottom of the screen. - 6.
 Manage multiple instruments by switching between them in the Navigator window. - To remove a simulated instrument from Ruskin, right-click it in the Navigator window, and select Disconnect from instrument.
 You can also use the Instruments menu.